-1 Establish and maintain a sound macroeconomic policy framework 2 Ensure efficient physical infrastructure through regulatory reforms 3 Encourage and promote the growth, diversification and deepening of the financial sector 4 Remove obstacles to cross-border trade and investment.
-5 Undertake measures to enhance the entrepreneurial, managerial and technical.
+1 Establish and maintain a sound macroeconomic policy framework.
+2 Ensure efficient physical infrastructure through regulatory reforms.
+3 Encourage and promote the growth, diversification and deepening of th sector.
+4 Remove obstacles to cross-border trade and investment.
+5 Undertake measures to enhance the entrepreneurial, managerial and technical capacities of the private sector.
 6 Strengthen national and sub-regional mechanisms for investment and trade.
 7 Strengthen chambers of commerce, trade and professional associations and regional networks.
 8 Organise dialogue between government and the private sector.
 9 Strengthen and encourage the growth of micro, small, and medium-scale industries.
 10 Provide assistance to improve the technical and managerial capabilities of business enterprises.